Fulgent Genetics (NASDAQ:FLGT) Updates FY 2021 Earnings Guidance

-Fulgent Genetics (NASDAQ:FLGT) issued an update on its FY 2021 earnings guidance on Monday morning.
+Fulgent Genetics (NASDAQ:FLGT) updated its FY 2021 earnings guidance on Monday.
 The company provided earnings per share guidance of $12.500-$12.500 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $12.570.
-The company issued revenue guidance of $800 million-$800 million, compared to the consensus revenue estimate of $829.95 million.Fulgent Genetics also updated its FY21 guidance to ~$12.50 EPS.
+The company issued revenue guidance of $800 million-$800 million, compared to the consensus revenue estimate of $829.95 million.Fulgent Genetics also updated its Q3 2021 guidance to EPS.

-Fulgent Genetics (NASDAQ:FLGT) last posted its quarterly earnings results on Monday, August 9th.
-The company reported $2.47 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $2.54 by ($0.07).
-The firm had revenue of $153.60 million for the quarter, compared to analyst estimates of $197.34 million.
-Fulgent Genetics had a net margin of 53.91% and a return on equity of 101.08%.
-The business’s revenue was up 789.4% on a year-over-year basis.
-During the same period in the prior year, the company posted $0.19 earnings per share.
-Equities research analysts predict that Fulgent Genetics will post 12.31 EPS for the current year.
+A number of research firms have recently commented on FLGT.
+Zacks Investment Research raised Fulgent Genetics from a sell rating to a hold rating in a research note on Tuesday, May 4th.
+Credit Suisse Group increased their target price on Fulgent Genetics from $55.00 to $65.00 and gave the stock an underperform rating in a research note on Tuesday, August 10th.
+One investment analyst has rated the stock with a sell rating, three have given a hold rating and two have given a buy rating to the company.
+The company currently has a consensus rating of Hold and a consensus target price of $102.80.

-In other news, COO Jian Xie sold 1,000 shares of the stock in a transaction on Thursday, May 20th.
-The stock was sold at an average price of $74.48, for a total value of $74,480.00.
-Following the completion of the transaction, the chief operating officer now owns 341,041 shares of the company’s stock, valued at $25,400,733.68.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, CFO Paul Kim sold 1,155 shares of the stock in a transaction on Tuesday, May 18th.
-The stock was sold at an average price of $70.71, for a total value of $81,670.05.
-Following the completion of the transaction, the chief financial officer now directly owns 171,796 shares of the company’s stock, valued at approximately $12,147,695.16.
+In other Fulgent Genetics news, COO Jian Xie sold 931 shares of the stock in a transaction dated Tuesday, May 18th.
+The stock was sold at an average price of $70.71, for a total value of $65,831.01.
+Following the transaction, the chief operating officer now owns 341,041 shares of the company’s stock, valued at $24,115,009.11.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, CFO Paul Kim sold 10,358 shares of the stock in a transaction dated Tuesday, May 25th.
+The shares were sold at an average price of $72.94, for a total value of $755,512.52.
+Following the completion of the transaction, the chief financial officer now directly owns 161,438 shares in the company, valued at approximately $11,775,287.72.
 The disclosure for this sale can be found here.
-Insiders sold 17,781 shares of company stock worth $1,292,466 over the last ninety days.
-31.00% of the stock is owned by corporate insiders.
+Insiders have sold 17,781 shares of company stock worth $1,292,466 over the last ninety days.
+31.00% of the stock is currently owned by insiders.

 Fulgent Genetics Company Profile